kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-zedwallet.md

  6	exit                     Exit the program

 What would you like to do?: 1
-What is the name of the wallet you want to open?: trtl Enter password: ***********
+What is the name of the wallet you want to open?: XKR Enter password: ***********

-Making initial contact with TurtleCoind.
+Making initial contact with kryptokronad.
 Please wait, this sometimes can take a long time...

-Your wallet TRTLuxqfDys1pfQ1omkHMVViY4sFh6My5Ff3HBY8XPp3cJBkEfD7romVyzKug3mb9NNR4A8kEjZxZ9CHUgWckBSpPfbxnWAQUGL has been successfully opened!
+Your wallet SEKRuxqfDys1pfQ1omkHMVViY4sFh6My5Ff3HBY8XPp3cJBkEfD7romVyzKug3mb9NNR4A8kEjZxZ9CHUgWckBSpPfbxnWAQUGL has been successfully opened!

-Your TurtleCoind isn't fully synced yet!
+Your kryptokronad isn't fully synced yet!
 Until you are fully synced, you won't be able to send transactions, and your balance may be missing or incorrect!